frapontillo/angular-bootstrap-switch/README.md

 This will install AngularJS, jQuery, and the original bootstrap-switch.

 ###Directive
 The directive can work on both element and attribute levels.
-As the jquery bootstrap-switch used requires an input element the directive requires this as well (not using angularjs template/replace mechanism for IE8 compatibility).
 The following example contains all of the supported attributes:

 ```html
 <input